basim-azam/arcdp2023/ReadMe.md

 ## Datasets

 The datasets used for investigations are included in the data directory.
-These datasets can be downloaded from thier respective links below
+These datasets can also be downloaded from thier respective links below
 1. [CamVid Database](http://mi.eng.cam.ac.uk/research/projects/VideoRec/)
 2. [Stanford Backgrodund Dataset](http://dags.stanford.edu/projects/scenedataset.html)
 3. [MSRC Databases](http://research.microsoft.com/vision/cambridge/recognition/)